 Dunedin isn’t a particularly popular destination in New Zealand.
 Many people visiting New Zealand dedicate one, maybe two weeks to the South Island.
 They visit Milford Sound, Mount Cook and Wanaka (all amazing destinations near the west of the island) but leave themselves little to no time on the east (where Dunedin is located).
 Heck, even in my own two week South Island Itinerary, I skip over Dunedin.
-However, after living in the town for 5 months I must say that Dunedin has some great places to offer.
-So you have the time, here are some excellent things to do in Dunedin.
+However, after living in the city for 5 months I must say that Dunedin has some great places to offer.
+So you have the time, here are some excellent things to do in Dunedin, New Zealand.

 First I’m going to outline some things to do with Dunedin itself.
 The city has about 127,000 people, so by most people’s standards it’s more of a town.
 But as the 7th largest city/town in New Zealand, and the 2nd largest on the South Island there are plenty of things to see and do.
 The city has a young vibe, similar to a college town, because it’s home to ~20,000 students studying at University of Otago.
 It has has a relaxed and beach-y vibe, being situated right on the east coast.
-If you’re interested, here are a few other quick and quirky facts about Dunedin.

 Explore the Botanic Gardens